Gitanjali1818/90DaysOfDevOps/2026/day-23/day-23-notes.md

 ## Task 3: Push to GitHub

        1- Create a new repository on GitHub (do NOT initialize it with a README) git remote add origin (https://github.com/<username>/devops-git-practice.git)

             2- Verify: git remote -v

+       2- Connect your local devops-git-practice repo to the GitHub remote

-       2- Push your main branch to GitHub
+       3- Push your main branch to GitHub git push origin main

+       4- Push feature-1 branch to GitHub
+           git push origin feature-1

+       5- Verify both branches are visible on GitHub yes

+       6-  What is the difference between origin and upstream?
+           Origin: It is your own github repository
+           upstream: Original repository from which you forked a project.
+                     Used to keep your fork updated with the original repository.

+## Task 4: Pull from GitHub

+      1- After editing a file directly on GitHub: git pull origin main
+         cat index.tml

+       2- What is the difference between git fetch and git pull?
+          Git fetch: Downloads the changes from remote repository does not merge the changes into the current branch Git pull: performs git fetch + git merge
+                    Downloads and immediately integrates remote changes into the current branch.

+## Task 5: Clone vs Fork